 From 2003 to 2007, Mayor Gilmore made her mark on the city council through her efforts to restore and open the historic Alameda Theatre, providing residents with a major local movie theatre for the first time in over 25 years and greatly enhancing the vitality of Park Street.
 She also fought to build Alameda’s brand new public library and implement the renovation of South Shore shopping center.

-Before joining the City Council in 2003, Marie was asked to serve on the Recreation Commission.
-For Marie, that opportunity provided her with chance to work to improve the parks where her two young children loved to play.
-Marie went on to serve Alameda families as the Chair of the Recreation Commission and eventually was asked to lead the Alameda Planning Board, on which she served for eight years, two of those years as Chair.
+Before joining the city council, Marie volunteered to serve on the Recreation Commission.
+For her, the opportunity provided her with a chance to work to improve and make safer the parks where her two young children loved to play.
+Marie went on to serve Alameda as Chair of the Recreation Commission and eventually was appointed to the Alameda Planning Board, on which she served for eight years, two of those years as Chair.

 The daughter of immigrants from the Caribbean island of Dominica, Marie first moved to the Bay Area to earn a bachelor’s degree from Stanford.
 She met her husband, Rod, while they were attending Berkeley’s Boalt Hall School of Law.
 They moved to Alameda in the 1980s to raise their children, Anthony and Nicole.
 Marie practiced law for several years before devoting her time to her family and community.
 Rod, the son of former Oakland City Council Member and civil rights leader Carter Gilmore, is a business attorney and a college football sportscaster for ESPN.